lucky521/Donot-be-distracted/README.md

 ## Page Action Icon
 The page action icon will display only when chrome://extensions/

+## Instruction
+Refer to "readme.txt" for the instructions in Chinese.

 ## Copyright
 The App is written by Lucky in 2013.12, based on Hawstein/WebsitePostponer on github and just for learning.
 You're not allowd to take it for commercial use.